rnkp755/air-cargo-booking/README.md

 pnpm dev
 ```

-The API will be available at `http://localhost:3000/api`
+The website will be available at `http://localhost:3000/`

 ## 📖 API Documentation